amitabh-sahu/socialize-app/README.md

-This is a basic social media app with CRUD opreation and user management build using MERN stack.
+This is a basic social media app with CRUD operation and user management build using MERN stack.